Share your success story with us!

 SUCCESS begins with Derek Cataldi

 Derek Cataldi, a North Montco Technical Career Center Alumn and Occupational Advisory Committee Member, speaks highly of the opportunities afforded to him through his education at North Montco during the 1990s and his construction trade experiences.
-Cataldi, currently a carpenter foreman with Ronin Construction, regularly connects with North Montco’s construction teacher, Malcolm Roach, and his Carpentry students.
+Cataldi is currently a carpenter foreman with Ronin Construction.
 Cataldi explains, "As part of my graduation project, I entered a contest with the Carpenters Union.
 For this highly competitive project, I built an 8 x 8 room interior in 8 hours and placed second!
 It was that project that became my golden ticket to a great career with the Union Brotherhood of Carpenters (UBC).”

 Cataldi comments specifically on the carpentry trade's sustainability.
 "There is a saying that everyone needs a roof over their head, and carpenters build those roofs."
 Similar to the roofing trade, there are advanced skills that can keep a carpenter in demand.
 Like other essential workers, construction workers contribute a considerable range of skills that significantly improve our way of life.
 Think of our expansive infrastructure that includes buildings, roads, power supplies, and transportation.
 Because these structures' upkeep is critical to our everyday lives, these workers are always in demand.

 Cataldi likes to see young men and women with the same passion he had getting into this field.
 "Carpentry, formerly a mostly male trade, is now catching the attention of young women.
 Women are supported and encouraged in the Carpenters Union through the organization Sisters of the Brotherhood.
 One of this organization's goals is to promote women's numbers and the diversity of women in the UBC.”
-As part of his collaboration with Mr. Roach, they would like to develop co-op work opportunities for students with his Union employers.
-Salary progression is excellent too.
+According to Cataldi, salary progression is excellent too.
 Students can expect starting salaries of around $38,000 a year.
 Wages will increase while participating in a four-year apprenticeship, and after acquiring some good experience, salaries can reach $100,000.00 a year with no overtime!

 SUCCESS begins with Ryan Saunders